Ultimate gift guide for home chefs and anyone who loves to cook or bake

 2. Shun kitchen knives

-A few years back we bought each other a set of absolutely stunning Shun kitchen knives for Christmas.
+About a decade ago, we bought a set of absolutely stunning Shun kitchen knives for Christmas.
 These hammered steel Japanese knives are stunning works of art, and they’re also extraordinarily functional in the kitchen.

 3. Food dehydrator

 Wild-foraged chanterelle mushroom powder, black garlic, smoked pepper powder, candied homegrown Buddhas hand citron… We make and process a LOT of the foods we grow and forage in our 9-tray Excalibur dehydrator, which has the highest consumer ratings on the market for a reason.
-After 10+ years of use (and abuse) ours runs as well as it did on Day 1.
+After decades of use and abuse, ours runs as well as it did on Day 1.

 4. Ice cream, frozen yogurt, and sorbet maker

-People who love making food also enjoy making delicious seasonal desserts, so a Cuisinart ice cream/sorbet/frozen yogurt maker could make the perfect gift:
+For the home chef who enjoys making delicious seasonal desserts, a Cuisinart ice cream/sorbet/frozen yogurt maker could be the perfect gift!

 5. Kefir grains or powder

-b. kefir starter powder (doesn’t require continual tending like grains do)
+- get kefir starter powder (doesn’t require continual tending like kefir grains do).

 6. Mixers and blenders